This is a testing checklist for web and desktop applications.

 - Child windows

-- Application interacts with database
+- The application interacts with the database

 - Various search filter criteria and display results